-Consultation will soon begin under the aegis of the CNIS to select the relevant indicators for monitoring SDG implementation at national level and to propose additional indicators where necessary.
+Consultation has begun under the aegis of the CNIS to select the relevant indicators for monitoring SDG implementation at national level and to propose additional indicators where necessary.

 Report of the United Nations Inter-Agency and Expert Group on SDG Indicators: